moyner/moyner.github.io/content/post/kernels-and-agents/index.md

 I have just hit the merge button on the 0.4.0 release of JutulDarcy.
 The biggest change since the 0.3 series is full support for executing models on GPUs.
 We already had GPU support for linear solves on CUDA through NVIDIAs CuSPARSE and AMGX libraries, but the new release moves all compute-intensive parts to the GPUs in a single unified implementation that can execute on AMD GPUs, CUDA GPUs and CPUs, all written in Julia.

+This post is written for those who are interested in at least one of the following:

+- GPUs for reservoir simulation
+- The Julia programming language
+- Vendor neutral GPU programming
+- AI assistance

+This post is intended to be read by readers who may not be familiar with all of the above, so please bear with me if you are already a GPU-reservoir simulation expert who writes Julia kernels in your sleep.

+## GPU reservoir simulation

 Running models on GPUs can be a major performance benefit, as modern GPUs offer much higher throughput than CPUs when performing repetitive numerical calculations.
 Other reservoir simulators that were originally written for CPUs before GPUs for computations was established have moved some or all calculations to GPUs (e.g. Intersect or tNavigator) and several simulators have been developed with the express intent of targeting GPUs.
 This includes both commerical offerings like Echelon from StoneRidge and research simulators like GEOS that was written from the ground-up for GPUs and DARTS where the operator-based linearization allows fast GPU execution by caching operators that are sparsely evaluated on the CPU.

 There are a few pain points when considering GPU solves for reservoir simulation.
 As a single code often supports many different types of governing equations that have their own highly performance sensitive kernels for residual and Jacobians, porting to GPU can be a highly invasive process that touches large parts of the code.
 There is a risk of having separate GPU implementations that live side-by-side with the CPU version and has to be maintained in sync, or to end up with highly GPU-specialized code that is hard to manage and may have worse performance on CPU.
 NVIDIA is the most popular vendor for GPUs and is programmed by using the the proprietary CUDA library, so you may then naturally run into issues when you want to run on e.g. an AMD card - or some future accelerator that could appear.